Matchducking/TownofDuck-Enhanced/README.md

 **Note:** Access to the API is subject to our terms and conditions.
 Failure to comply with these terms may result in revocation of API access.
 Additionally, you only need a token if you are a developer.
 You do not need it to play the mod.

+**Third-party content:**
+This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

 ---